DevMountain/javascript-2-afternoon-3/README.md

 // --------------------

-//Another common use case for the callback patter is code reuse.
+//Another common use case for the callback pattern is code reuse.
 // Let's imagine you're processing bank transactions (deposits and withdrawals).
 // You might write your code like this with callbacks.